 When I started on a Keto Diet, I didn’t really know if having diet cokes was ketogenic or not.
-It sure felt like it was cheating, but technically it was zero carbs
+It sure felt like it was cheating, but technically it was zero carbs.

 If you in the same boat as I was, you know it would be easy to just put the blindfolds on and keep drinking artificially sweetened drinks.
 But taking the easy route isn’t an option.
-That’s why
+That’s why you’re on a keto diet!

 So let’s look and see if you should cut out artificial sweeteners out of your diet, and what role they can possibly play in your diet.